dnnsoftware/Dnn.Platform/.github/PULL_REQUEST_PROCESS.md

   * Release Note: Suggested release note for the change such as “Improvement of user profile to improve performance when searching.”
   * Testing Steps: Suggested testing steps for validation of the change
 * Pull request must pass the Continuous Integration (CI) Build.
 Failure of the build will result in no futher review of the pull request until the build has been corrected.
+* The .NET Foundation [Contributor License Agreement (CLA)] (https://cla.dotnetfoundation.org/) must be signed prior to code review.
+An automated process will prompt for this as part of the Pull Request process.

 ## Code Review Process
 Community review of submitted pull requests is encouraged, and all pull requests must be reviewed by at least **two (2)** community approvers before the change can be approved.
 Once approved by two unique individuals the change can be merged by the secondary approval.
 At the current time the following community members are designated approvers.